Lots of companies are jumping on the “remote worker train” these days, and we don’t blame them. This trend offers an enormous benefit for companies.

 Of course, clear and communicated expectations are important for every employee.
 But, for remote employees, it’s even more critical.
 Remote employees can’t just look up expectantly at their colleagues, making educated guesses about what their boss expects them to do.
 They have to be told.

 If they aren’t told explicitly, your employees’ confusion might be wasting your company time and money.
 For a remote workforce, any amount of confusion is not worth the risk.
+This is why it is crucial to develop effective employee communication strategies.
 Always over communicate your expectations.

 Manage results, not time